 An average American household consumes almost 3 times more electricity than a Dutch household.
 Simply multiply the above figures by three.

 At first sight, the results seem to indicate that the design of the windmill matters.
 However, if you combine these figures with the rotor diameter, it becomes clear that the concept of small windmills is fundamentally flawed.
 The turbines that score best, are simply the largest ones:

 - Airdolphin: 1.8 meter

 Windmills with a rotor diameter of 4 or 5 meters do not fit on most roofs, and are not easy to integrate in a built-up environment.

 Close to the test site stands a (relatively) large windmill with a rotor diameter of 18 meters.
 It delivers 143,000 kWh per year, or an average power output of 16,324 watts.
 It can power 42 Dutch households.
 This large windmill costs only slightly more than all small windmills combined (17 percent more, to be exact, or 190,000 euro), but it delivers almost 20 times more energy.
 This comes down to 4,523 euro per household.

-Wind power rules, but small windmills are a swindle.
+Wind power rules, but commercially available small windmills are a swindle.
 Bigger is, in this case, better.

 © Kris De Decker (edited by Vincent Grosjean)